 Palm Springs is also known as a tranquil haven for the LGBTQ+ community, and I can’t think of a better place to have an iconic drag brunch.

 The brunch and show occur at the famous Saguaro Hotel, including three courses, unlimited champagne, and bottomless mimosas, so you will have a good time.

 42. Savannah, Georgia

-Savannah, Georgia is a city that has it all.
-It’s known for its historic architecture and its food, music, and arts scene.
-Savannah is also a great place to visit in the spring or fall when you can enjoy the beautiful weather without being overwhelmed by crowds of tourists.
+Savannah, Georgia, is known for its historic architecture, food, music, and arts scene.
+It’s a great place to visit in the spring or fall when you can enjoy the beautiful weather without being overwhelmed by crowds of tourists.

-Savannah has been called “The Most Haunted City in America” by some experts due to its abundance of haunted landmarks such as Bonaventure Cemetery (where many famous people are buried) and Colonial Park Cemetery (known for its large number of ghost sightings).
-If you’re interested in experiencing this side of Savannah’s history firsthand then I recommend visiting one or both cemeteries during your stay.
+Savannah has been called “The Most Haunted City in America” by some experts due to its abundance of haunted landmarks such as Bonaventure Cemetery and Colonial Park Cemetery.

 45. Colorado Springs, Colorado